SEI-R-7-26/class_wiki/README.md

 ___
 <details><summary><strong>Additional Resources</strong></summary><p>

-Here is a list of additional resources that were hand-picked by your instructors.
-If you find that you don't have the time during cohort, these resources will still help to solidify your understanding of key concepts well past graduation.
-This list is split into 4 sections and will grow over time as more concepts have been covered:
+Below is a list of additional resources that were hand-picked by your instructors.
+If you find that you don't have the time during the immersive, these resources will still help to solidify your understanding of key concepts after graduation.
   <ul type="none">

-  <li><details><summary><strong>Practice </strong>- places to apply your skills and grow in your problem solving abilities.</summary><p>
+  <li><details><summary><strong>Practice</strong> - helpful sites to hone your skills</summary><p>

   - [Codeacademy](https://www.codecademy.com/catalog)
   - [Codewars](https://www.codewars.com)